Eugenics: Academic origins

 The term eugenics and its modern field of study were first formulated by Francis Galton in 1883, (Note: He concretely intended it to replace the word "stirpiculture", which he had used previously but which had come to be mocked due to its perceived sexual overtones.) directly drawing on the recent work delineating natural selection by his half-cousin Charles Darwin.
 (Note: Though the origins of the concept also had to do with certain interpretations of Mendelian inheritance and the theories of August Weismann.)
 He published his observations and conclusions chiefly in his influential book Inquiries into Human Faculty and Its Development.
 Galton himself defined it as "the study of all agencies under human control which can improve or impair the racial quality of future generations".
 The first to systematically apply Darwinism theory to human relations, Galton believed that various desirable human qualities were also hereditary ones, although Darwin strongly disagreed with this elaboration of his theory.

 Eugenics became an academic discipline at many colleges and universities and received funding from various sources.
-Organizations were formed to win public support for and to sway opinion towards responsible eugenic values in parenthood, including the British Eugenics Education Society of 1907 and the American Eugenics Society of 1921.
+Organisations were formed to win public support for and to sway opinion towards responsible eugenic values in parenthood, including the British Eugenics Education Society of 1907 and the American Eugenics Society of 1921.
 Both sought support from leading clergymen and modified their message to meet religious ideals.
 In 1909, the Anglican clergymen William Inge and James Peile both wrote for the Eugenics Education Society.
 Inge was an invited speaker at the 1921 International Eugenics Conference, which was also endorsed by the Roman Catholic Archbishop of New York Patrick Joseph Hayes.

 Three International Eugenics Conferences presented a global venue for eugenicists, with meetings in 1912 in London, and in 1921 and 1932 in New York City.
 Eugenic policies in the United States were first implemented by state-level legislators in the early 1900s.
 Eugenic policies also took root in France, Germany, and Great Britain.
-Later, in the 1920s and 1930s, the eugenic policy of sterilizing certain mental patients was implemented in other countries including Belgium, Brazil, Canada, Japan and Sweden.
+Later, in the 1920s and 1930s, the eugenic policy of sterilising certain mental patients was implemented in other countries including Belgium, Brazil, Canada, Japan and Sweden.